President & Global Director

 Project Commotion Co-Director

-Susan is the Co-Director of Project Commotion, where she leads individual and group classes in movement and sensory integration.
-Susan has nine years of experience with children of all ages and abilities in movement programs at recreational after-school programs, as well as in the San Francisco Unified School District.
+Susan is the Co-Director of Project Commotion, leading classes in movement and sensory integration.
+Susan has nine years of experience in movement programs at recreational after-school programs, as well as in the San Francisco Unified School District.

 Susan is also a faculty member in the Child Development and Family Studies Department at City College of San Francisco.
-She holds a BS in Communications from the University of Michican, a Certificate of Completion in Child Development/General from the City College of San Francisco, and both a Safety Certification and a KAT (Kinder Accreditation for Teachers) Certification, from USA Gymnastics.
+She holds a BS in Communications from the University of Michigan, a Certificate of Completion in Child Development/General from the City College of San Francisco, and both a Safety Certification and a KAT (Kinder Accreditation for Teachers) Certification from USA Gymnastics.

 Family Daycare Support Network Director